Monishg2004/GreenPath-Navigator/README.md

-Here’s your revised README with the specified video and image paths integrated correctly:

 ---

+## ❓ **Problem Statement**

+The transportation and supply industry in India faces significant challenges:

+1. **📉 Lack of Awareness**: Limited understanding of transportation's environmental impact.
+2. **🧮 Emission Calculation Complexity**: Difficulty in quantifying emissions for various modes.
+3. **🚛 Shipment Emissions Uncertainty**: Challenges in accurate carbon footprint estimations.
+4. **❓ Lack of Guidance**: Insufficient direction on reducing emissions effectively.
+5. **🌐 Limited Insights**: Poor access to global emissions data for better planning.
+6. **⚖️ Feature Comparison Challenges**: Difficulty in comparing eco-friendly transport options.

+## 📖 **Project Overview**
+GreenPath Navigator is a comprehensive software solution designed to address the pressing challenges of carbon emissions and environmental sustainability in India's transportation and supply industries.

+This platform combines **Streamlit** for user interaction, **TomTom API** for route optimization, and **AQICN API** for real-time environmental data to empower individuals and organizations to make eco-conscious transportation decisions.

 # 🌍 **GreenPath Navigator**
 **Dynamic Route Optimization for India**

 ---

-## 📖 **Project Overview**
-GreenPath Navigator is a comprehensive software solution designed to address the pressing challenges of carbon emissions and environmental sustainability in India's transportation and supply industries.

-This platform combines **Streamlit** for user interaction, **TomTom API** for route optimization, and **AQICN API** for real-time environmental data to empower individuals and organizations to make eco-conscious transportation decisions.

 ---